Slammers Stadium

-Duly Health and Care Field is a baseball stadium located in Joliet, Illinois.
+Slammers Stadium is a baseball stadium located in Joliet, Illinois.
 The stadium was built in 2002 and holds 6,016 seats.
 It is the home of the Joliet Slammers of the Frontier League (FL).

 Stadium

-Duly Health and Care Field has two levels; the main level and a second level of suites.
+Slammers Stadium has two levels; the main level and a second level of suites.
 The main seating area runs from first to third base and there are about 20 rows.
 There is a general admission lawn area.
 There are no outfield seats, but there is a large picnic pavilion area beyond the left field wall.
 There is a concourse that goes completely around the field, but the concourse in right field is behind the fence and one cannot see the field from this area.
 After installation of artificial turf, the left field fence moved back 18 ft to a distance of 348 ft.
 This was one of the main adjustments made in the facility's US$1.6 million 2018 improvement plan, along with mostly repairs to stadium infrastructure.
 Since the 2018 renovations, there has only been one soccer tournament held and no lacrosse matches to date.
 Joliet Slammers Vice President of Marketing and Sales John Wilson has stated that the reason for lack of expanded sporting use is the high demand for baseball to be played on the field.

 The ballpark's original name was Silver Cross Field, with the naming rights belonging to Silver Cross Hospital.
 In November 2017, the City of Joliet announced their plan for rename the facility Joliet Route 66 Stadium, which included a new facade showcasing the area's automotive history centered around U.S. Route 66.
 In May 2022, the ballpark was renamed to Duly Health and Care Field, reflecting name change of DuPage Medical Group to Duly Health and Care in September 2021.